rajmadhu0406/JavaGameAssignment/README.md

 # JavaGameAssignment
-This repository is for the Natwest Group internship assignment.
-(Rock, Paper and Scissors).
+This repository contains  **Rock, Paper and Scissors**  assignment for the Java & Microservices Development internship.

 ## Requirements